aptos-labs/aptos-core/developer-docs-site/docs/tutorials/tutorial-my-first-transaction.md

 ```

 The sequence number for an account indicates the number of transactions that have been sent from that account.
 It is incremented by one every time a transaction sent from that account is executed and stored in the Diem Blockchain.
-To learn more, refer to [sequence number](,,/reference/glossary#sequence-number).
+To learn more, refer to [sequence number](/reference/glossary#sequence-number).

 ### Add Fake Diem Coins to Alice’s and Bob’s accounts

 Adding fake Diem Coins with no real-world value to accounts on testnet is done via Faucet.
 Faucet is a service that runs along with the testnet.
-This service only exists to facilitate minting coins for testnet and will not exist for mainnet.
+This service only edocs/transactions/basics-life-of-txnxists to facilitate minting coins for testnet and will not exist for mainnet.
 Faucet creates Diem Coins with no real-world value.
 Assuming you’ve [created Alice’s and Bob’s account](#create-accounts-for-alice-and-bob), with index 0 and index 1 respectively, you can follow the steps below to add fake Diem Coins to both accounts.

 #### Step 1: Add 110 Diem Coins to Alice’s account